training-datalab/tufte-working-papers/README.md

 ## Storage

-The GitHub repository has controlled access with Two-Factor Authentication (2FA) with two physical USB security devices and mobile applications.
+The [GitHub repository](https://github.com/training-datalab/tufte-working-papers) has controlled access with Two-Factor Authentication (2FA) with two physical USB security devices and mobile applications.
 USB devices and mobile applications issue one-time passwords to generate a cryptographic authentication FIDO2 and U2F.
+Furthermore, a Digital Object Identifier is provided by SocArXiv.

 ## Issues